violacaroline/applied-iot-airquality/README.md

 ### Estimated Time to Complete Project

+2 working days, with some time for the unexpected stuff life (read: software) throws at you.

 ### Objective

 Describe why you have chosen to build this specific device.
 What purpose does it serve?
 What do you want to do with the data, and what new insights do you think it will give?